 In November 2008 I completed and passed an 6 1/2 hour long progress check to qualify to enter a 10-month long process called the black belt cycle.
 Three weeks later my Sensei met with me and told me that I have passed the 6 1/2 hour long progress check to enter the black belt cycle.

 The cycle process began January 1, 2009, and I was fired up to begin the 10-month long process to test for my black belt in October 2009.
 And then on February 3, 2009, I hurt my right knee.
 To make a long story short I saw an orthopedist, had an MRI and discovered that I had a tear in my meniscus.
+Tears in the medial meniscus and the anterior hood of the lateral meniscus of my right knee.
 During the past 2 – 3 weeks I have been back training at the martial arts school while avoiding activities that could further damage my knee.

 When Circumstances Changed my Plan and Dream of Testing for my Black Belt